How to save money when traveling Europe?

-2. Avoid traveling in high season
+2. Avoid traveling in the high season

-During these times, prices are generally higher than in other periods, and there’s a big crowd and long lines in most attractions.
+During these times, prices are generally higher than in other periods, and there’s a big crowd and long lines at most attractions.

 The best time to visit Europe is from April to May or September to November.